luckworr/anychan-proxy/README.md

 ### Request Headers

-#### `x-cookies`
+#### `x-cookie`

-Web browsers [don't allow](https://developer.mozilla.org/en-US/docs/Web/API/Headers/getSetCookie) client-side javascript code to set the value of the `cookies` header of an HTTP request.
-To work around that, there's an `x-cookie` header: if specified, the contents of `x-cookies` request header will be appended to the `cookies` request header using `"; "` as a separator.
+Web browsers [don't allow](https://developer.mozilla.org/en-US/docs/Web/API/Headers/getSetCookie) client-side javascript code to set the value of the `cookie` header of an HTTP request.
+To work around that, there's an `x-cookie` header: if specified, the contents of `x-cookie` request header will be appended to the `cookie` request header using `"; "` as a separator.
 This is a way to add any additional cookies to a proxied HTTP request.

 #### `x-set-cookies`